Juniper/jetez/README.md

 ```

-JetEZ supports to generate signed install packages for OCCAM JunOS only (FreeBSD 10 or newer)!
+JetEZ generates signed packages for installation on upgraded JunOS only (FreeBSD 10 or later).